-2) Co-occurring Conditions
+3) Co-occurring Conditions

-Using the list below, provide quantitative evidence (e.g., incidence, prevalence, and estimates) describing the conditions co-occurring with HIV in the EMA/TGA in a table format (Attachment 4) and document the data sources used.
+Using the list below, provide quantitative evidence (i.e., incidence, prevalence, and estimates) describing the conditions co-occurring with HIV in the EMA/TGA in a table format (submit as Attachment 4) and document the data sources used.
 The table must include:

 - a) Hepatitis C virus

 - b) Sexually transmitted infection rates, including syphilis, gonorrhea, and chlamydia

 - c) Mental illness

 - d) Substance use disorder

-- e) Homelessness

-- f) Former incarceration
+- e) Homeless/Unstably Housed - f) Former incarceration

-3) Complexities of Providing Care
+4) Complexities of Providing Care

 - a) If the EMA/TGA experienced a reduction in RWHAP Part A formula funding last year, provide a narrative that addresses both the impact and response to the funding reduction, as follows: - i.
-Impact: The specific services that were eliminated or reduced, and by how much; and - ii.
-Response: Any cost containment measures implemented, (e.g., waiting lists, client cost sharing, or other measures); PC/PB response to the reduction in formula funding; and any transitional planning for clients receiving services that were either eliminated or reduced.

-- b) Provide, in a table format, current estimates on poverty and health care coverage status of PLWH in your jurisdiction.
-Include the following information, as available: - The number and percentage of PLWH who are enrolled in Medicaid, Medicare, and other health care coverage; - ii.
+Impact: The specific services that were eliminated or reduced, and by how much, and - ii.
+Response: Any cost containment measures implemented (e.g., waiting lists, client cost sharing, or other measures), PC/PB response to the reduction in formula funding, and any transitional planning for clients receiving services that were either eliminated or reduced. - b) Provide, in a table format, current estimates on poverty and health care coverage status of PLWH in your jurisdiction.
+Include the following information, as available: - i.
+The number and percentage of PLWH who are enrolled in Medicaid, Medicare, and other health care coverage; - ii.
 The number and percentage of PLWH who are uninsured; and - iii.
-The number and percentage of PLWH living at or below 138 percent and 400 percent of the 2017 FPL.
+The number and percentage of PLWH living at or below 138 percent and 400 percent of the 2018 federal poverty level (FPL).
 Also, include the percentage of FPL used to determine RWHAP eligibility in the jurisdiction. - c) Discuss any relevant factors that limit access to health care, including geographic variation, adequacy of health insurance coverage, and language barriers.
-Also, include a description of any service gaps, especially for PLWH who are not in care, and how these service gaps will be addressed with FY 2018 RWHAP Part A funding.
+Also, describe any service gaps, especially for PLWH who are not in care, and how these service gaps will be addressed with FY 2019 RWHAP Part A funding.